 We think you will like having the AutoRelease door to aerate the interior for better drying results.
 Leak Sensor protects your kitchen from flooding. -Priced on/around $549 depending on seasonal promotions

-DW80K7050US features the 3rd rack for long utensils and small items.
+DW80R7060US which replaced the popular Samsung DW80K7050US model features the 3rd rack for long utensils and small items.
 Luckily this unit gets a respectable silence rating at 44 dBA.
 Stormwash technology and autorelease door carry over to this model.
 Upper Rack is height adjustable with one touch and provides more flexibility when placing different sized pots, pans or glasses.
 Comes in Stainless Steel, and Black Stainless Steel. -Priced on/around $694 depending on seasonal promotions

 Samsung DW80R9950US 24-inch Built-In Dishwasher